-Introduction: Pushing the pendulum from politics to policy: State of policy analysis in Turkey - Caner Bakir and Gunes Ertan;
+Introduction: Pushing the pendulum from politics to policy: the state of policy analysis in Turkey - Caner Bakir and Güne?
+Ertan;

 Part I: Historical roots, styles and methods of policy analysis in Turkey;

-Boomerang effect: The bottleneck of public policy analysis in Turkey ~ Argun Akdo?an;
+Boomerang effect: The bottleneck of public policy analysis in Turkey ~ Akif Argun Akdo?an;

 Methods of policy analysis: The US and Turkish cases ~ Hüseyin Gül and Muhittin Acar;